tibs/markup-history/markup-history-extended-notes.rst

     * EtText_ - explicitly influenced by setext_, wikiwikiweb_, txt2html,
       Userland's Frontier, and StructuredText_.

 .. _setext: `setext documents mirror`_

 Of those, I think only reStructuredText_ has a decent definition.
-Also, compared with the others, I think markdown looks not too bad.
+Also, compared with the others (i.e., not reStructuredText), I think markdown looks not too bad!

 I'm surprised that AsciiDoc_ isn't mentioned in the influences.

+Other links:

 * `Wikipedia on markdown`_
 * CommonMark_ is an attempt to provide a well-specified successor form of